benlye/flash-multi/README.md

 1. Run `\drivers\install_drivers.bat` to manually install the DFU device drivers
 1. Launch the application by running `flash-multi.exe`

-## Drivers
+## Drivers for Older Versions of Windows
-Windows 10 includes drivers for most common serial devices, including FTDI adapters and the USB-to-Serial chip in the Jumper JP4IN1 Module. **Users of older version of Windows will need to install drivers manually.**
+**Users of Windows 7, XP, etc. will need to install additional drivers manually.**

 The driver for the Jumper JP4IN1 module, the Silicon Labs CP210x driver, can be downloaded from [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 This driver is **not** included with Flash Multi.

+Other drivers may be needed if you are using an external FTDI adapter.
+Consult the documentation for your adapter.

+*Windows 10 includes drivers for most common serial devices, including FTDI adapters and the USB-to-Serial chip in the Jumper JP4IN1 Module.
+Additonal drivers shouldn't need to be installed on Windows 10.*

 # Use
-**Note for iRangeX, Banggood, and DIY modules:** The first time you flash your module you will need to connect it with an FTDI adapter in order to flash the bootloader.
-The bootloader is required in order for the USB port to work and it can only be written with an FTDI adapter.
+**Note for iRangeX, Banggood, and DIY modules:** The first time you flash your module you will need to connect it with an external FTDI adapter in order to flash the bootloader.
+The bootloader is required in order for the USB port work and it can only be written with an FTDI adapter.

-**Note for FTDI connections:** When using an FTDI adapter the `BOOT0` pin on the board must be connected to 5V, usually by installing a jumper on the `BOOT0` header pins.
+**Note for external FTDI connections:** When using an external FTDI adapter the `BOOT0` pin on the board must be connected to 5V, usually by installing a jumper on the `BOOT0` header pins.

 1. If the module is installed in the radio, ensure the radio is powered **off**
-1. Connect your module to the computer using the USB port or via an FTDI adapter, as appropriate.
+1. Connect your module to the computer using the USB port or via an external FTDI adapter, as appropriate.
 Note the COM port which appears when the device is connected.
 1. Launch Flash Multi
 1. Click the **Browse** button and locate a compiled firmware file
 1. Select the appropriate COM port